Protein Autoregressive Modeling via Multiscale Structure Generation: Experiments

 \paragraph{Efficient sampling with multi-scale orchestration of SDE/ODE.} While \Tabref{tab:unconditional_generation} reports results using a uniform number of sampling steps across scales, the multi-scale formulation of \ourmodel{} actually offers advantages in sampling efficiency, as shown in \Tabref{tab:sampling_performance}.
 More specifically, (1) sampling at the coarser scale (e.g., first scale) is more efficient than sampling at finer scales (e.g., 2nd scale) due to shorter sequence length; (2) we can use less number of sampling steps at finer scales than coarser scales.
 As shown in \Tabref{tab:sampling_performance}, by using SDE sampling only at the first scale, and switching to ODE sampling for the remaining scales, \ourmodel{} could dramatically reduce the diffusion steps from 400 to 2 steps at the last two scales without harming designability (97\%), yielding a 4.7x inference speedup.
 This is possible because a high-quality coarse topology places the model near high-density regions, enabling efficient refinement with ODE sampling.
 Naively reducing the SDE sampling steps significantly harms designability, dropping to 22\% when reducing steps to 50, as shown in \Figref{fig:sampling_efficiency}.
 This is consistent with the observation of single-scale models like Proteina, where designability degrades to 89\% when reducing SDE sampling steps to 200 in \Tabref{tab:sampling_performance}.
 Crucially, SDE sampling at the first scale is necessary for establishing a reliable global topology, given that ODE-only sampling exhibits poor designability.
-Compared to the single-scale 400-step baseline, \ourmodel{} achieves 1.96x and 2.5x sampling speedup at length 150 and 200, respectively.
+In addition, we select Proteina as the single-scale baseline as it shares our transformer architecture and PAR reduces to Proteina under a single-scale setting, allowing us to examine the speedup from multi-scale formulation.
+Compared to the Proteina 400-step baseline, \ourmodel{} achieves 1.96x and 2.5x sampling speedup at length 150 and 200, respectively.
 This improvement is driven by speeding up the final scales, where the longer sequence lengths cause computational costs to grow quadratically in transformer architectures.
 Moreover, the computational costs remain constant at the first scale because it has a fixed size 64, even when generating longer sequences.
+We detail inference configurations in \Tabref{tab:speed-inference-config}.

 \paragraph{Mitigating exposure bias.} To mitigate exposure bias, we adopted noisy context learning (NCL) and scheduled sampling (SS) as defined in \S\ref{sec:method-mitigate-exposure-bias}.
 Noisy context learning encourages the model to infer structural guidance from corrupted context and boosts the structure generation quality. \Tabref{tab:exposure_bias} shows that noisy context learning effectively improves the sc-RMSD of the generated structure from 2.20 to 1.58, and reduces FPSD against AFDB to 23.69 when using ODE sampling.
 The designability further improved to 1.48 along with scheduled sampling, which makes the training process more aligned with the inference scenario.
 Results are obtained with 60M PAR trained for 100K steps.